How to administer Azure Cache for Redis

 Will I lose data from my cache if I do a reboot?

-If you reboot both the Primary and Replica nodes, all data in the cache (or in that shard when you're using a premium cache with clustering enabled) might be lost.
-However, the data might not be lost either.
-If you have configured data persistence, the most recent backup is restored when the cache comes back online.
-However, any cache writes that have occurred after the backup was made are lost.
+If you reboot both the Primary and Replica nodes, all data in the cache (or in that shard when you're using a premium cache with clustering enabled) like likely be safe.
+However, the data may be lost in some cases.
+Rebooting both nodes should be taken with caution.

 If you reboot just one of the nodes, data isn't typically lost, but it still might be.
 For example if the primary node is rebooted and a cache write is in progress, the data from the cache write is lost.
 Another scenario for data loss would be if you reboot one node and the other node happens to go down because of a failure at the same time.
 For more information about possible causes for data loss, see What happened to my data in Redis?